HIPAA Compliance Checklist for 2025

 Choose ISO 27001 if:

-- Your company operates in industries like finance, healthcare, or technology, where security certification is a competitive advantage.
+- Your company operates in finance, healthcare, or technology, where security certification is a competitive advantage.

 - You need a structured approach to risk management and continuous security improvement.